On Regularizability and its Application to Online Control of Unstable LTI Systems: Introduction

-In the first part of the paper, we introduce a class of linear systems exhibiting a property called ``regularizability;''\footnote{Not to be confused by the notion of ``regularity" for singular systems~\cite{ozcaldiran1990regularizability}.} this notion captures the ``effectiveness" of the input in an LTI model as it relates to finite-time regulation of state trajectories.
-We then proceed to characterize this system theoretic notion using (LMIs), as well clarify its connection to spectral properties of the underlying LTI system.
-Additionally, we show how verifying this condition can be more transparent for a subclass of partially known systems.
-In the second part, by employing the notion of regularizability of the system, we introduce the \acf{DGR} algorithm, an online iterative synthesis procedure that utilizes a single trajectory for an otherwise partially unknown discrete time LTI system. \ac{DGR} does not use prior assumptions on neither the structure of state coupling dynamics nor the stability property of the initial controller; instead, the algorithm utilizes the knowledge of the input matrix.
-This knowledge is motivated by scenarios where it is known how the control input affects the state dynamics, yet how the internal states of the system interact is uncertain.
-This assumption is required in our setup as we seek to ensure a satisfactory performance on the system trajectory from the beginning of the process using only a single data trajectory, adding a layer of subtlety for safe regulation of the system when the input matrix is also unknown.
-Additionally, having access to the input structure of a system is pertinent to a number of applications that involve learning~\cite{vrabie2009adaptive, wagenmaker2020active, nozari2017network, sharf2018network}.
+In order to realize the above program in a systematic way, in the first part of the paper, we introduce a class of linear systems exhibiting a property called ``regularizability;''\footnote{Not to be confused with the notion of ``regularity" for singular systems~\cite{ozcaldiran1990regularizability}.} this notion captures the input ``effectiveness" as it relates to finite-time regulation.
+We then proceed to characterize regularizability using linear matrix inequalities (LMIs), as well as clarify how it relates to spectral properties of the underlying LTI system.
+Additionally, we show how this system-theoretic notion can be verified in a more transparent manner for a subclass of partially known systems.

+In the second part of this paper, by employing the notion of regularizability, we introduce the \acf{DGR} algorithm, an online iterative synthesis procedure that utilizes a single trajectory for an otherwise partially unknown (discrete time) LTI system. {\ac{DGR} does not use prior assumptions on the linear state dynamics, nor access to an initial stabilizing controller or an input-output dataset; instead, the algorithm only relies on the knowledge of the input matrix.
+The knowledge of the input matrix is motivated by scenarios where it is known how the control input affects the state dynamics, yet how the internal states of the system interact is uncertain (for example, consider the problem of controlling an unknown networked system from a given set of nodes).
+This assumption also proves useful for our setup in order to, 1) ensure a satisfactory performance for the system trajectory from the onset of the regulation process, 2) avoid requiring an initial stabilizing controller, and 3) avoid requiring a PE input-output trajectory from an unstable systems (that is often impractical and leads to ill-conditioned data matrices for post-processing).
+We postulate that in the case when the input matrix is also unknown, deriving nontrivial guarantees for closed loop performance of unstable systems from the onset might prove to be illusive.
+Finally, as pointed out above, having access to the input structure of a system is pertinent to a number of applications that involve learning~\cite{vrabie2009adaptive, wagenmaker2020active, nozari2017network, sharf2018network}; a similar assumption has been adopted for learning and control of nonlinear systems \cite{jagtap2020control}, where the system dynamics is affine in control with known input mapping and unknown state dynamics.}